What this place is

 Forrest Chalmers is a clinical herbalist and instructor at the Eclectic School of Herbal Medicine.
 He wrote the movement curriculum for our Building Health series and co-hosts the MoveNourished podcast with Alyssa Dalos, RH (AHG).

-Forrest teaches guest classes at Three Notch Community Health focusing on practical, functional movement: steel club work for shoulder mobility, sandbag training for real-world strength, somatic movement for body awareness, and functional patterns that translate directly to how you live your life.
+Forrest teaches guest classes at Three Notch Community Health: club work for shoulder mobility, sandbag training for real-world strength, somatic movement for body awareness, and movement patterns that carry over to how you actually use your body day to day.

 Listen to the MoveNourished podcast for more on Forrest and Alyssa's approach to movement, herbal medicine, and ancestral health.